 It is possible to lose money on an investment in the Fund.
-Under certain conditions, generally in a market where the value of the RAE US Small Model Portfolio underperforms the benchmark and/or the AR Bond Alpha Strategy underperforms short term interest rates, the Fund may experience greater losses or lesser gains than would be the case if it invested in the benchmark.
-The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return,
+The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are listed below.

 Interest Rate Risk: the risk that fixed income securities will fluctuate in value because of a change in interest rates; a fund with a longer average portfolio duration will be more sensitive to changes in interest rates than a fund with a shorter average portfolio duration